 - Wear cotton balls or ear plugs over the ear opening.

-- Loss of hearing: An occasional patient (1 patient in every100 for experienced surgeons) can suffer from further hearing impairment due to damage to the inner ear.
+- Loss of hearing: An occasional patient (1 patient in every 100 for experienced surgeons) can suffer from further hearing impairment due to damage to the inner ear.
 This hearing impairment can be to a severe extent (not remediable even by hearing aid) in the operated ear.
-Therefore surgeons usually operate upon the poorer hearing ear first to minimize risk.
+Therefore, surgeons usually operate upon the poorer hearing ear first to minimize risk.

 - Dizziness: Dizziness for a few hours after the surgery is normal.
 In some cases, it may last longer.

 - Taste disturbance: The taste nerve runs close to the eardrum and may sustain some damage to cause abnormal taste on one side of the tongue.
 While this taste disturbance is mostly a temporary phenomenon, it may be permanent in some cases (up to 1 in 10 cases).

 - Tinnitus: If the hearing loss worsens, the patient may suffer from tinnitus or noises in the ear.

 - Allergic reaction to ear dressings: Occasionally the ear may show allergy to the dressings in the ear canal leading to a red, swollen and inflamed pinna (outer ear).
-Consult your surgeon for dressing removal and settling down of the allergic reaction.
+Consult the surgeon for dressing removal and settling down of the allergic reaction.

 - Other complications: As a stapes surgery entails some degree of risk toward total loss of hearing, along with possible disturbance of balance or taste, it could have serious implications for certain careers (like chef, musician, teacher, sportsperson, dancer etc).
 It is advised to discuss all the concerns with the ENT surgeon well in advance.
 Some ENT surgeons also advise the patient against scuba diving, sky diving or use of firearms after a stapes surgery.